Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Top-Down Holographic Dual of Rotating QGP at Intermediate Coupling

-As for as we know, the string dual of thermal QCD-like theories at finite temperature in the large-$N$ limit was constructed in \cite{metrics} which exhibit ultraviolet(UV) completion where on the gravity dual side authors considered type IIB supergravity background.
-In this model we have infinite 't Hooft coupling on the gauge theory side which is thermal QCD in our case.
-To study the thermal QCD-like theories at finite coupling, authors in \cite{MQGP} constructed type IIA S(trominger) Y(au) Z(aslow) mirror of the type IIB setup and then uplifted it to the ${\cal M}$-theory.
-Further there was no analytical control on the thermal QCD-like theories at intermediate coupling.
-To do so authors in \cite{HD-Roorkee} incorporated ${\cal O}(R^4)$ terms on the gravity dual side.As a result, in terms of gauge-gravity duality, it has become possible to analytically control theory such as thermal QCD at intermediate coupling.
+As for as we know, the string dual of thermal QCD-like theories at finite temperature in the large-$N$ limit was constructed in \cite{metrics}, which exhibits ultraviolet(UV) completion.
+Brane setup of \cite{metrics} involve $N$ color $D3$ branes, $M$ $D5$ and $\overline{D5}$ branes, $N_f$ flavor $D7$ and $\overline{D7}$ branes (embedded via Ouyang embedding \cite{Ouyang}) and the gravity dual is a resolved warped deformed conifold.
+In this model, we have infinite 't Hooft coupling on the gauge theory side, which is thermal QCD in our case.
+To study the thermal QCD-like theories at finite coupling, authors in \cite{MQGP} constructed type IIA S(trominger) Y(au) Z(aslow) mirror (for which we require a (delocalized) special Lagrangian (sLag) $T^3$, which is the $T^2$-invariant sLag of \cite{M.Ionel and M.Min-OO (2008)} with a large base ${\cal B}(r,\theta_1,\theta_2)$ (of a $T^3(x,y,z)$-fibration over ${\cal B}(r,\theta_1,\theta_2)$) \cite{NPB,EPJC-2}) of the type IIB setup and then uplifted it to the ${\cal M}$-theory.
+In the type IIA mirror, all the branes of the type IIB setup are converted into color and flavor $D6$-branes, and these branes will be replaced by geometry and fluxes (e.g., $D6$-branes converted into KK-monopoles) upon uplifting the type IIA mirror to ${\cal M}$-theory, and we have the gravity dual as ``${\cal M}$- theory on a $G_2$-structure manifold''.
+Under RG group flow from UV-to-IR and after the application of repeated Seiberg-like dualities, we are left with confining $SU(M)$ gauge theory in the IR, and $M$ can be tuned to $N_c=3$ in the MQGP limit (in general, $N_c = N_{\rm effective}+M_{\rm effective}$, if we represent ``$a$'' as $[a_{UV},a_{IR}]$, then $N_{\rm eff} \in[N,0]$ and $M_{\rm eff} \in [0,M]$ implies $N_c \in [N, M]$ and hence the number of colors in the IR, $N_c=M$ \cite{McTEQ}) \cite{Misra+Gale}.
+Further, there was no analytical control on the thermal QCD-like theories at the intermediate coupling regime.
+To do so, authors in \cite{HD-Roorkee} incorporated ${\cal O}(R^4)$ terms on the gravity dual side.
+As a result, in terms of gauge-gravity duality, it has become possible to control theories such as thermal QCD at intermediate coupling analytically.
 We reviewed these works in our previous paper \cite{MChPT,McTEQ}.
-For the completeness we are going to review the setup in this paper too.
-QCD-like theories are theories which exhibit the following properties. \begin{itemize} \item Infrared(IR) confinement \item Quarks transform in the fundamental representations of color and flavor group. \item Ultraviolet(UV) conformality. \end{itemize} Let us see how authors in \cite{metrics} obtained these properties from type IIB setup.\\ {\bf Brane Setup of \cite{metrics} and its String Dual:}\\ The type IIB setup consists of $N$ $D3$ branes, $M$ $D5$ and $\overline{D5}$ branes, $N_f$ $D7$ and $\overline{D7}$ branes.
-In the conifold geometry we have resolving $S^2_a(\theta_2,y(\phi_2))$, blown up $S^2(\theta_1,x(\phi_1))$ and deformed $S^3(\theta_1,\phi_1,z(\psi))$.
-Branes configuration of \cite{metrics} is summarised below: \begin{itemize} \item $N$ $D3$ branes are placed at the tip of six-dimensional conifold. \item $M$ $D5$ and $\overline{D5}$ branes are wrapping the same blown up $S^2(\theta_1,x(\phi_1))$ but placed at antipodal points of resolving $S^2_a(\theta_2,y(\phi_2))$.
-Separation between $D5$ and $\overline{D5}$ brane is denoated by ${\cal R}_{D5/\overline{D5}}^{\rm BH/th}$ in the black hole/thermal background.
-This characteristic scale divides the thermal QCD-like theories in two regimes. \begin{itemize} \item $r_h/r_0 < r < {\cal R}_{D5/\overline{D5}}^{\rm BH/th}$ corresponds to the infrared regime of thermal QCD-like theories when $T>T_c$/$T<T_c$. \item $r > {\cal R}_{D5/\overline{D5}}^{\rm BH/th}$ corresponds to the UV regime of the thermal QCD-like theories when $T>T_c$/$T<T_c$. \end{itemize} The $D5$ branes exist in both IR and UV, but the $\overline{D5}$ branes exists only in UV and cancel the net $D5$ branes charges in UV, so the theory is UV conformal.
+In this paper, we need the metric of ${\cal M}$-theory dual of thermal QCD-like theories and the same is explained in subsection \ref{M-Theory-Uplift} and listed in appendix \ref{metric}.
+For more details of the model, see section {\bf 2} of the papers \cite{MChPT, McTEQ}.